drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/04.product-architectures/docs.md

 ![Shipping traits for physical product variation type](../../images/product-architectures-2.jpg)

 Both these fields can be managed just like any other field in terms of displaying them on data entry forms and product displays.
-For more information on how these fields are used in the context of the Commerce Shipping module, see [link to shipping documentation here].
+For more information on how these fields are used in the context of the Commerce Shipping module, see the [Shipping documentation](../../../10.shipping).

 #### Stock management for physical products
 An important aspect of product architecture with respect to stock management is the definition of your product attributes and variations.
 For each unique combination of attributes, i.e., for each product variation, you get a single SKU.
 If you need to keep track of the number of units for each color, for example, then "Color" should be a product attribute.